Kevin-Desir/MemoryEditingSoftware/README.md

 This application enables user to

 ## Progress : just started
-[__________] 5 %
+[██        ] 20 %

 ## MemoryEditingSoftware : main application
--> C#, Prism MVVM
+-> C#, Prism MVVM WPF

 ## MemoryManipulation : DLL
 -> C++

-## Prism Modules : comming soon
-One module will be made for the part in charge of actually writing and reading logic

-Another module will be made for the editor

-Both of these modules will communicate with each other to update in real time to changes.

-The application also needs to be thread safe which remain to be implemented.
+Contains the code that allows to access and edit the memory of any application on Windows

+## MemoryEditingSoftware.Core
+-> C#, Prism MVVM WPF Module
+Contains code that is used across the whole application by several modules

+## MemoryEditingSoftware.Editor
+-> C#, Prism MVVM WPF Module
+This module contains the editor to create new MES projects For now ui based but a text edition version will be added

+## MemoryEditingSoftware.Executer (not started yet)
+-> C#, Prism MVVM WPF Module
+This module will be the graphical user interface between the user and the C++ DLL It will be thread safe, which remains to be implemented